-Doctors of optometry are independent primary healthcare providers who examine, diagnose, treat and manage diseases and disorders of the visual system, the eye and associated structures as well as diagnose related systemic conditions.
-They examine the internal and external structure of the eyes to diagnose eye diseases like glaucoma, cataracts and retinal disorders; systemic diseases like hypertension and diabetes; and vision conditions like nearsightedness, farsightedness, astigmatism and presbyopia.
-Optometrists also do testing to determine the patient's ability to focus and coordinate the eyes, and to judge depth and see colors accurately.
+Doctors of optometry are independent primary health care providers who examine, diagnose, treat and manage diseases and disorders of the visual system, the eye, and associated structures as well as diagnose related systemic conditions.
+They examine the internal and external structure of the eyes to diagnose eye diseases like glaucoma, cataracts, and retinal disorders; systemic diseases like hypertension and diabetes; and vision conditions like nearsightedness, farsightedness, astigmatism, and presbyopia.
+Optometrists also do testing to determine the patient's ability to focus and coordinate the eyes and to judge depth and see colors accurately.
 They prescribe eyeglasses and contact lenses, low vision aids, vision therapy and medicines to treat eye diseases.
 As primary eye care providers, optometrists are an integral part of the healthcare team and an entry point into the healthcare system.
-They are skilled in the comanagement of care that affects the eye health and vision of their patients and an excellent source of referral to other healthcare professionals.
+They are skilled in the co-management of care that affects the eye health and vision of their patients and an excellent source of referral to other healthcare professionals.
 A biology degree provides an excellent science background for optometry school.
-Biology majors who wish to attend optometry school will need to pursue the Medical Careers Science tract in the biology department.
+Biology majors who wish to attend optometry school will need to pursue the Medical Careers Science track in the biology department.
 Useful information about Optometry can be found at the Association of Schools of Optometry webpage.

-There are 4 sections on the exam: Natural Science (Biology and Chemistry); Reading Comprehension; Physics; and Quantitative Reasoning.
+There are 4 sections of the exam: Natural Science (Biology and Chemistry); Reading Comprehension; Physics; and Quantitative Reasoning.
 It is given twice a year in February and October.
-Registration deadline is usually about 6 weeks prior to test date.
+Registration deadline is usually about 6 weeks prior to the test date.
 For more information visit the OCAT website.

 Write or Call: